EdoFro/Freeplane_scripts_Edo/ReadMe.md

 # Freeplane Scripts Edo
-Here I want to build a repo from my Freeplane Groovy scripts I've been creating and using over the years.
+Here I want to build a repo from the Freeplane Groovy scripts I've been creating and using over the years.

 about Freeplane: https://www.freeplane.org